 Mucin is a protein made by cells.
 It is used to make a thick fluid called mucus.
 Mucus is normally found in saliva and other substances throughout the body.
 When viewed under the microscope, mucin has a light blue or grey colour.

 Mucin can be produced by both normal and abnormal cells.
-Cancers (malignant tumours) that produce mucin are usually called adenocarcinomas.
-Some non-cancerous tumours (benign tumours) can also produce large amounts of mucin.
+Cancers that produce mucin are usually called adenocarcinomas.
+Some non-cancerous tumours can also produce large amounts of mucin.

-Intracellular mucin describes mucin that is inside the body of the cell (meaning the cell is producing the mucin).
+Intracellular mucin is mucin that is inside the body of the cell.
+That tells your pathologist that the cell is making the mucin.
 A goblet cell is a special type of cell that holds a large amount of mucin within its cell body.
 Goblet cells are normally found in the small bowel and the colon.